HITECHCRIME/HC_SG139/README.md

 heeeeeeeeelp
 meeeeee

-(world chants
-nobody found
-nobody is around)

-world chants
-with silent vibrations
+(world chants nobody found nobody is around) world chants with silent vibrations

-world chants
-nobody found
-nobody is around
-world chants
-with silent vibrations
+world chants nobody found nobody is around world chants with silent vibrations

 somebody found (it's the)
 somebody is around (riddim of death)

 riddim of death

 (right sister, riddim of death it's the) riddim of death

-chanced autonomous by the pope sacrifice won't be enough to satiate the blood in session        / (what it all long) forlorn what the forlorn despise               / despised - ses is world chants of forlorn despite one sacrifice won't be enough
+chanced autonomous by the pope sacrifice won't be enough to satiate the blood in session        / (what it all long) forlorn what the forlorn despise - hex

+world chants of forlorn despite her bold sacrifice won't be enough
 (won't be enough)
-world chants forlorn despite the bold sacrifice won't be enough to satiate blood in excess one chance forlorn spiiiiide (own spies) end of sacrifice won't be enough to satiate bloooood
+world chants forlorn despite the bold sacrifice won't be enough to satiate blood in excess one chance forlorn own spies) end of sacrifice won't be enough to satiate bloooood

-her all open ears
+her all the open ears

 (holly know it pier)